mila-iqia/myia/README.md

 * **Control flow statements**: Although libraries like Theano and TensorFlow have support for control flow, it is in the form of function calls instead of statements.
 Moreover, some support (e.g. `continue` and `break` statements) is missing, and the internal representation of control flow (such as loops) limits and complicates the optimizing compiler.
 * **Optimizing compiler**: For high-performance and portability a pipeline involving code generation for potentially multiple backends is preferred over an interpreted language
 * **Optimizing numerical stability**: Since the program formulation is intended to be more mathematical than numerical, we want our compiler to optimize for numerical stability
+* **Runtime debugging**: Certain numerical errors are easiest to debug when the user can easily print or log intermediate values, or drop into a debugger when certain conditions arise.
+Theano and TensorFlow provide custom debugging tools for this, but they are generally not as convenient as dropping into `pdb` in PyTorch or NumPy.
+Since Myia is envisioned as a subset of Python, it could support a Python-based mode that operators like PyTorch or Autograd.